 In Seattle, as in most other metro areas, the closer you are to downtown the higher your home price will be.
 For many people, this translates to a higher home price in exchange for a short commute.

-Unfortunately, there are few opportunities to snatch up a surprising deal near downtime.
+There are few opportunities to snatch up a surprising deal near downtown.
 Some homebuyers detest a long and frustrating commute.
 If you're able and willing to pay top dollar for that easy commute (and you're confident you'll stay with the same employer), go for it.

 However, if your home's affordability is a higher priority for you, be prepared to sacrifice some time by adding to your commute.
 Deciding between these two priorities will help you narrow your search.